enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 ```

 There are more tests in the example project, but for the sake of brevity, this
 is where the magic happens!
-This code stands up our server, wrapped with the
+This code stands up our server, which is wrapped
+by the `EmbeddedHttpServer` and its utilities.
+The `EmbeddedHttpServer` will
-`EmbeddedHttpServer` utilities, which will (lazily) bind the server under test to an
+(lazily) bind the server under test to an ephemeral port and initialize and
-ephemeral port and initialize and connect a client, which is utilized under the
+connect a client, which is utilized under the covers of the `server.httpGet`
-covers of the `server.httpGet` calls.
-We can access our trace annotation data via
+calls.
+We can access our trace annotation data via the `server.inMemoryTracer`
-the `server.inMemoryTracer` call, where we can assert that our annotation is
+call, where we can assert that our annotation is present and defined as
-present and defined as expected (or not!).
+expected (or not!).

-The `FeatureTest` trait manages the
+The `FeatureTest` trait manages the lifecycle for all of our server under test,
-lifecycle of our server under test, the auto-created clients, as well as the
+the auto-created clients, as well as the in memory utiltiies.
+For example, the
-in memory utiltiies.
-For example, the state of the `InMemoryTracer` and `InMemoryStatsReceiver`
+state of the `InMemoryTracer` and `InMemoryStatsReceiver` will be cleared between
-will be cleared between test cases.
-The server and its borrowed clients will all be
+test cases.
+The server and its borrowed clients will all be cleaned up after all
-cleaned up after all tests in the test class finish executing, preventing resource
+tests in the test class finish executing, preventing resource leaks in JVMs that
-leaks in JVMs that need to run MANY `FeatureTest`s.
-As with anything, there are some
+need to run MANY `FeatureTest`s.
+As with anything, there are some gotchas/anti-patterns,
-gotchas/anti-patterns, but the framework is doing A LOT of heavy lifting and you get
+but the framework is doing A LOT of heavy lifting and you get
 to focus on verifying your application's behavior.

 If you really want to learn more about Finatra, I recommend checking out the